CURATIVE PROPERTIES OF MINERALS

 Properties of minerals

+For example, it is necessary to monitor the diet during pregnancy, lactation or menopause to prevent the possible deficiency of iron or calcium.
 No less important is a diet rich in calcium and magnesium in the prevention of diseases such as osteoporosis.

-More information on natural medicine in the listing above.
+More information on natural medicine.

 Other interesting articles